ccswbs/UoGd7-Training/FreqAQ.md

 ## 18. Why can't other people see the changes I just made to the website?

-When you are logged into drupal you see the most common changes made to the site when you load a page.
+When you are logged into drupal you see the most recent changes made to the site when you load a page.
 For other users, drupal saves a copy of the website (Cache).
-This "chached" copy of the website will update itself with your new changes anywhere between 5 mins to an hour after making these changes.
-Thus, if others are reporting on not being able to see the changes that you've juse made, tell them to wait for an hour and to check again.
+This "chached" copy of the website will update itself with your new changes anywhere between 5 mins to an hour after making your changes.
+Thus, if others are not able to see the changes you've juse made, their drupal cache has most likely not updated and they have to wait.